-On a personal note, I remain tremendously grateful for Skip’s foresight and inventiveness.
+Personal Note by Mike Callahan: I remain tremendously grateful for Skip’s foresight and inventiveness.
 I am indebted to the assistance Skip gave me in my early years, and I enjoyed our collaborations.
-He continues to do this work and inspire others.
+He continues to passionately advocate for beavers and wetlands and inspire others.

 In May 1999 I met Michel LeClair at a Beaver Conference sponsored by Beaver, Wetlands, and Wildlife.
 That summer Michel was gracious enough to show my wife Ruth and I over 100 flow device sites in Gatineau Park, Ontario where he had installed his own innovative pond leveler pipes and culvert protective fences.

 His impressive body of work, pioneering pond leveler pipe design, and invaluable lessons, inspires us to this day.
-The Flexible Pond Leveler™ that you see demonstrated in our instructional DVD was based primarily on his innovative pond leveler design.
+The Flexible Pond Leveler™ was based primarily on his innovative pond leveler design.
 We are all beneficiaries of his pioneering beaver management work.

 Clemson University Researchers

-In 1994 several Clemson University Cooperative Extension Service researchers (Dr. Gene W. Wood, Mr. Larry A. Woodward, and Dr. Greg Yarrow) published a landmark paper of the first beaver dam pipe system with a high success rate, called the Clemson Pond Leveler.
+In 1994 several Clemson University Cooperative Extension Service researchers (Dr. Gene W. Wood, Mr. Larry A. Woodward, and Dr. Greg Yarrow) published the first research paper on a beaver dam pipe system with a high success rate, which they called the Clemson Pond Leveler.

-They scientifically proved that this novel PVC pipe system could prevent beavers from detecting the flow of water into a pipe and thus prevent beavers from blocking the pipe.
-This discovery was a crucial step in the development of other more efficient beaver dam pipe designs, including the Flexible Pond Leveler™ demonstrated in our instructional DVD.
+They scientifically demonstrated that this novel PVC pipe system could prevent beavers from detecting the flow of water into a beaver dam pipe and thus prevent beavers from plugging it.
+This discovery was a crucial step in the development of other more efficient beaver dam pipe designs, including the Flexible Pond Leveler™.